a3up/plog/README.md

 - Variable and value ordering
 - Modelling problems in CLP
 - Constraint programming using SICStus Prolog

+### Objectives
+The Logic Programming paradigm is a declarative approach to programming, based on formal reasoning processes, which is more appropriate to address some types of problems.
+Constraint logic programming allows addressing constraint satisfaction and optimization problems by modeling them in a straightforward and elegant fashion.
+Aims: To get acquainted with the Logic Programming and Constraint Programming paradigms.
+To develop skills for abstract reasoning and declarative problem representation.
+The course focuses on first-order logic programming.
+On the practical side the Prolog programming language is explored.
+Additionally, constraint logic programming is also introduced, and several application examples are provided.

+### Learning Outcomes and Competences
+At the end of this course, students must be able to:
+- Identify classes of problems where (Constraint) Logic Programming is particularly relevant.
+- Apply Prolog programming and constraint logic programming techniques.
+- Build full Prolog applications, with possible connections to other programming languages.

 ### Software
 [SICStus Prolog](https://sicstus.sics.se/)